llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 Treat each comma separated argument in <arg> as a documentation comment block command

+.. option:: -fcomplete-member-pointers, -fno-complete-member-pointers

+Require member pointer base types to be complete if they would be significant under the Microsoft ABI

+.. option:: -fcrash-diagnostics-dir=<arg>

 .. option:: -fdeclspec, -fno-declspec

 Allow \_\_declspec as a keyword